jadecobra/python_tdd_exercises/CLASSES.md

         def __init__(self, sex='M'):
             self.sex = sex
     ```
-    the terminal still shows passing tests, we have successfully refactored the 3 classes and abstracted a `Human` class
+    all tests are passing in the terminal, we have successfully refactored the 3 classes and abstracted a `Human` class

 Why did that work?
 - the `Boy`, `Girl` and `Other` class now inherit from the `Human` class which means they all get the same methods and attributes that the `Human` class has, including the `__init__` method